Login

 Maintenance and operating costs

-Original Prusa 3D printers are considered to be very reliable and, thanks to their open design, you can usually tell at first look or by listening where a fault has occurred.
-In the vast majority of cases, you can fix the problem yourself only with tools and spare parts provided with the 3D printer.
-You can also contact our support with any questions at any time.
+Our printers are considered very reliable, and thanks to their open design, you can usually tell at first glance or listen where the error has occurred, and in the vast majority of cases you can handle it yourself.
+You can also contact our support at any time with any questions.

-However, 3D printers do require regular maintenance in the form of lubricating bearings, keeping them clean, and replacing parts such as printing plates, the nozzle on the extruder, etc. More information on printer maintenance can be found in the Prusa Academy course under Maintenance Basics and Troubleshooting.
+However, printers require regular maintenance in the form of lubrication of bearings, maintenance of cleanliness and replacement of consumable parts, such as printing plates, nozzle on the extruder, etc. You can find more information on printer maintenance in the Prusa Academy course under Maintenance Basics and Troubleshooting.

-During normal use of the 3D printer, the consumption is approximately 1-2 Kg of filament per month.
-Such a calculation is not universal for all institutions but can be generally followed.
+In normal use of the 3D printer, the consumption is approximately 1-2 Kg of filament per month.
+Such a calculation is not universal for all institutions, but it can be generally followed.